 You may also like our latest blog related to “Data Analytics Lifecycle Phases“, click on the link, and explore other areas of Data Analytics.

 Measures of association quantify a relationship between variables.
 The mathematical concepts of covariance and correlation are very similar.
 Both describe the variance between two variables.

-A positive covariance denotes a direct relationship, where as a negative covariance denotes an inverse relationship.
+A positive covariance denotes a direct relationship, whereas a negative covariance denotes an inverse relationship.
 The value of covariance lies in the range of -∞ and +∞.
 The magnitude of the covariance is not standardized and hence depends on the magnitudes of the variables.
-Formula to calculate covariance is:
+The formula to calculate covariance is: